dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

         username: admin
         password: password
         skipCertificateValidation: true
+        limits:
+          maxActiveRead: 10
+          maxActiveWrite: 10
+          maxOutstandingRead: 10
+          maxOutstandingWrite: 10
       - endpoint: https://backup-1.unisphe.re:8443
         username: admin2
-        password: Password123
+        password: password2
         skipCertificateValidation: false
+        certSecret: my-unishpere-cert-secret
     ```

     - *storageArrays*: A list of storage arrays and their associated details.
       - *storageArrayId*: A unique PowerMax Symmetrix ID.
       - *primaryEndpoint*: The URL of the Unisphere server managing this storage array.
-      - *backupEndpoint*: The URL of the backup Unisphere server managing this storage array; utilized if the primary server is unreachable.
+      - **backupEndpoint*: The URL of the backup Unisphere server managing this storage array; utilized if the primary server is unreachable.
     - *managementServers*: A list of Unisphere management server endpoints and resources used to make connections with those servers.
       - *endpoint*: The URL of the Unisphere server (primary or backup).
 This should match one of the URLs listed under `storageArrays`.
       - *username*: The username to be used when connecting to the `endpoint`.
       - *password*: The password to be used when connecting to the `endpoint`.
       - *skipCertificateValidation*: Set to `false` to perform client-side TLS certificate verification for the Unisphere instance, `true` to skip verification.
+      - *certSecret*: The name of the secret in the same namespace containing the CA certificates of the Unisphere server.
+This field is not required if `skipCertificatValidation` is set to `false`.
+      - **limits*: A set of various limits for Reverse Proxy, outlined below.
+        - **maxActiveRead*: This refers to the maximum concurrent READ request handled by the reverse proxy.
+        - **maxActiveWrite*: This refers to the maximum concurrent WRITE request handled by the reverse proxy.
+        - **maxOutstandingRead*: This refers to maximum queued READ request when reverse proxy receives more than _maxActiveRead_ requests.
+        - **maxOutstandingWrite*: This refers to maximum queued WRITE request when reverse proxy receives more than _maxActiveWrite_ requests.
+> The Secret fields marked with an asterisk (*) are optional and can be omitted from the Secret if they are not required.

 4. Create the powermax-reverseproxy-secret Secret.
     ```bash